JAmcevoy/Peace_of_Mind/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the navigation bar includes links to the Welcoome to logo, Home page, Benefits, techniques and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the navigation bar includes links to the Welcome to Peace Of Mind logo, Home page, Benefits, techniques, and Sign Up page and is identical on each page to allow for easy navigation.
-  - I went for a more simplistic view of the option stacked and center at the top of each page, Showing the user option across all pages.
+  - I went for a more simplistic view of the option stacked and centered at the top of each page, Showing the user option across all pages.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/nav%20bar.JPG)

-- __The landing page image__
+- __In The Following Pages__

-  - The landing includes a sections which discribes breifly the contents of each of the pages.
+  - The landing includes a section that describes briefly the contents of each of the pages.
-  - This section is purpose is to peak the interest of the user and encourage them to learn more and the other pages.
+  - This section's purpose is to pique the interest of the user and encourage them to learn more and the other pages.

 ![Landing Page](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/landing%20page%20one.JPG)